Roots of random functions: A framework for local universality: Proof of Theorems and

 \section{Proof of Theorems \ref{gcomplex} and \ref{greal}}

 Before starting the proofs, let us mention two Jensen's inequalities that we use several times in this manuscript.
 It will be clear in the context which Jensen's inequality is used.
 The first, and perhaps more popular, Jensen's inequality relates the value of a convex function of an integral to the integral of that convex function.
-In particular, for any complex function $\phi$ on the real line and any real integrable random variable $X$, we have
+In particular, for any convex function $\phi$ on the real line and any real integrable random variable $X$, we have

-The second Jensen's inequality provides an upperbound on the number of roots of an analytic function.
+The second Jensen's inequality provides an upper bound on the number of roots of an analytic function.
 Assume that $f$ is an analytic function on an open domain that contains the closed disk $\bar B(z, R)$.
 Then for any $r<R$, we have